kwan22/consistency/science.md

 ## Dash attack leniency

-The key properties of dash attack leniency of interest here are
+Dash attack leniency here refers to the 6 frames after a dash ends while still retaining some properties of a dash.
+The key properties of interest here are
 1. regain aerial control
 2. loss of vertical speed